sharafian/web-monetization-access/README.md

 ```

 This token is a signed JWT which can be verified by anyone.
 You can get the public key it's signed with by querying `http://localhost:8080/pay/public_key`
-      // TODO: remove or make an option at least

 ```json
 {
     "public_key": "-----BEGIN PUBLIC KEY-----\nMFYwEAYHKoZIzj0CAQYFK4EEAAoDQgAElRLGSaC2JyslmL+55TX0QOAQZcrpfnrK\niTzDVw0/Jml93IsoWdVtJrpDzpkvE76qKuxYQh8GS33kx+HCTBGjrA==\n-----END PUBLIC KEY-----\n"
 }
 ```
-      // TODO: remove or make an option at least

 This gives you the public key in the `pem` format.
 It can be used to verify the JWT, which was signed with the `ES256` algorithm.